Skip to content

 • Playlist sync: ShotGrid playlists can be imported into OpenRV Web as review playlists, maintaining clip order and metadata.

-ShotGrid integration requires a valid API key configured in the OpenRV Web settings panel.
+ShotGrid integration requires a valid API key configured in the ShotGrid panel's config section.
 Authentication uses the ShotGrid REST API with token-based access.

 Released under the MIT License.